SubiyaCryolite/jds/README.md

 |YEAR_MONTH|[ObjectProperty\<YearMonth\>](https://docs.oracle.com/javase/8/docs/api/java/time/YearMonth.html)|map|
 |ZONED_DATE_TIME|[ObjectProperty\<ZonedDateTime\>](https://docs.oracle.com/javase/8/docs/api/java/time/ZonedDateTime.html)|map|

-**Note:** All primitive types (Float,Double,Boolean,Int,Long) can be persisted as nulls by providing your own implementation of WritableValue<Number> or using the helper classes: NullableBooleanProperty, NullableDoubleProperty, NullableFloatProperty, NullableIntegerProperty, NullableLongProperty and NullableNumberProperty.
+**Note:** All supported primitive types (Boolean, Double, Float, Int, Long) can be persisted as nulls by providing your own implementation of WritableValue\<Number\> or using the helper classes: NullableBooleanProperty, NullableDoubleProperty, NullableFloatProperty, NullableIntegerProperty, NullableLongProperty and NullableNumberProperty.

+**Note:** JDS assumes that all primitive collection types will not contain null entries.

 After your class and its properties have been defined you must map the property to its corresponding fieldEntity using the **map()** method.
 I recommend doing this in your constructor.